2019 Blue Badge scheme: Hidden disability changes set for summer introduction

 Previously, local authorities could not exclude those with hidden disabilities, but granting permission was very much open to interpretation.
-The changes now gives councils clearer guidelines.
+The changes mean councils now have much clearer guidelines.

-According to the DfT, three out of four blue badge holders say they’d go out less often without having a badge, and it is hoped the changes will help deliver greater clarity for those that could potentially need one.
+According to the DfT, three out of four blue badge holders say they’d go out less often without having a badge, and it is hoped the changes will help deliver greater mobility for those with hidden disabilities.

-The changes have been welcomed by a number of UK charities, with Isabella Goldie, director of Mental Health Foundation commenting: “We welcome the news that the Blue Badge initiative is being extended to people with mental health issues.
+The changes have been welcomed by a number of UK charities, with Isabella Goldie, director of Mental Health Foundation, commented: “We welcome the news that the Blue Badge initiative is being extended to people with mental health issues.

 “For many people, having the ability to be assured a parking space can help encourage them to go out and engage with people and avoid becoming isolated and cut off at home.”